 Which Compression Level is Best for You?

-Each individual can find the compression range best suited to their condition by learning about the classification of compression socks.
-Pressure socks with compression levels that are 20-30mmHg or lower do not require a doctor’s prescription and can be picked up online through ComproGear or select pharmacies.
+Each individual can find the compression range best suited to their needs by learning about the classification of compression socks.
+Pressure socks with compression levels that are 30-40 mmHg or lower do not require a doctor’s prescription and can be picked up online through ComproGear or select pharmacies.

-For a very high compression range, you will need to consult your doctor and ask for a prescription.
+For very high compression ranges, you should consult with your doctor before using.
 Higher pressure ratings should only be worn when recommended by a physician, as some medical conditions don’t respond well to compression hose.

 Let’s take a look at the common pressure ratings for pressure socks you’ll find on the market: